 Let’s begin with this list of the best art galleries and museums in Rochester:

-Memorial Art Gallery is a museum with more than 5,000 years of history.
-From the relics of antiquity to works in the vanguard of contemporary practice, MAG offers a panorama of the world’s art.
-The 14-acre campus is a spectacular public art space that is a popular destination for Rochesterians and out-of-town visitors alike.
-MAG’s permanent collection of more than 12,000 objects has been called the best balanced in the state outside of metropolitan New York City.
-In addition to its collection, the museum offers a year-round schedule of temporary exhibitions, lectures, concerts, tours, and family activities.
+Memorial Art Gallery is open Wednesday through Saturday from 11am to 5pm and until 9pm on Thursday as a museum with more than 5,000 years of history on a 14-acre campus that is a spectacular public art space that is a popular destination for Rochesterians and out-of-town visitors alike.
+MAG’s permanent collection of more than 12,000 objects has been called the best balanced in the state outside of metropolitan New York City and the museum also offers a year-round schedule of temporary exhibitions, lectures, concerts, tours, and family activities.

-Rochester Contemporary Art Center (RoCo) is a venue for the exchange of ideas and a not-for-profit that was founded in 1977.
-As a center for thoughtful contemporary art, RoCo provides unique encounters for audiences and extraordinary opportunities for artists.
+Rochester Contemporary Art Center (RoCo) is a venue for the exchange of ideas and a not-for-profit that was founded in 1977 and is open Wednesday through Saturday from 12pm to 5pm and until 9pm on Friday.
+As a center for thoughtful contemporary art near you RoCo provides unique encounters for audiences and extraordinary opportunities for artists.

-The Rochester Museum of Fine Arts is a community art initiative dedicated to the accessibility of contemporary works made by regionally, nationally, and internationally recognized creators.
-Founded in 2011, the museum works to enrich people’s lives through the presentation of fine art and features temporary exhibits by emerging and seasoned artists on a monthly basis.
-The gallery showcases a wide range of original work from painting and sculpture to works on paper and photography.
-You can also find digital shows featuring extraordinary and thought-provoking works on a large 4K UHD LED display.
+With a dedication to the accessibility of contemporary works made by regionally, nationally, and internationally recognized creators The Rochester Museum of Fine Arts was founded in 2011 and works to enrich people’s lives through the presentation of fine art and features temporary exhibits by emerging and seasoned artists on a monthly basis.
+The gallery showcases a wide range of original work from painting and sculpture to works on paper and photography plus you can find digital shows featuring extraordinary and thought-provoking works on a large 4K UHD LED display.

-At Art Museum of Rochester the gallery features a new creator every month.
-They are open daily to buy, browse, have a drink, or grab some food.
+At Art Museum of Rochester the gallery features a new creator every month while they are open from 5pm to 11pm Monday through Thursday and until midnight on Friday to buy, browse, have a drink, or grab some food.

 City Hall’s Link Gallery promotes the art and culture of the area and can be found on the first floor of City Hall.
-Free, handicapped accessible, and open to the public, the Link is easy to get to from anywhere in the City.
+Free, handicapped accessible, and open to the public from 9am to 5pm Monday through Friday the Link is easy to get to from anywhere in the city.

-The Main Street Artists’ Gallery & Studio is a group of fine artists, many award winning, both on the local and national level, who work together to nurture and maintain a safe creative environment.
-They were founded in 2010 by Suzi Zefting-Kuhn.
+The Main Street Artists’ Gallery & Studio is open from 10am to 3pm Monday through Friday as a group of fine artists that work together to nurture and maintain a safe creative environment.
+They were founded in 2010 by Suzi Zefting-Kuhn and their creators have won quite a few awards over the years.

-Uuu Art Collective supports artists’ production, allowing them to grow and improve their work.
-They collaborate with individuals and organizations to expand outreach and to link communities
+Uuu Art Collective is open Friday through Monday supporting artists’ production allowing them to grow and improve their work plus they collaborate with individuals and organizations to expand outreach and to link communities

-If you want to find a studio and gallery filled with overflowing art work in every phase of development head to Galvin Davis Studio.
-It is a First Friday venue, a Rochester event similar to many others around the country where artists and craftspeople open their studio doors to the public once a month.
+If you want to find a studio and gallery filled with overflowing art work in every phase of development head to Galvin Davis Studio which is a First Friday venue, a Rochester event similar to many others around the country where artists and craftspeople open their studio doors to the public once a month.

-Self-guided neighborhood tours which include three scenic overlooks of their 96-foot waterfall are available from High Falls Fine Art Gallery.
-Their introductory Museum offers overviews of area history, geography, commerce, and culture.
-The Center at High Falls Fine Art Gallery celebrates contemporary culture through the work of local artists, and the gallery offers year-round opportunities for exhibition, and continues the areas legacy of creativity and invention.
+Self-guided neighborhood tours which include three scenic overlooks of their 96-foot waterfall are available from High Falls Fine Art Gallery whose introductory museum offers overviews of area history, geography, commerce, and culture.
+The Center at High Falls Fine Art Gallery celebrates contemporary culture through the work of local artists and the gallery offers year-round opportunities for exhibition while continuing the areas legacy of creativity and invention.

 Materials & Supplies Near You